Captree, New York

-Captree is a census-designated place (CDP) in the towns of Islip and Babylon in Suffolk County, New York, United States.
+Captree is a hamlet and census-designated place (CDP) located on the Outer Barrier, within the towns of Babylon and Islip, in Suffolk County, New York, United States.
 It occupies Captree Island in Great South Bay, as well as the east end of Jones Beach Island to the south, comprising Captree State Park.
+The population was 48 at the time of the 2020 census.

+History

-It was first listed as a CDP prior to the 2020 census.
+Captree was first listed as a CDP prior to the 2020 census.
 Prior to that it was part of the Oak Beach–Captree CDP.